jbcodeforce/flink-studies/docs/index.md

 ![](./images/e2e-1.png)

-After reading records from Kafka, do the processing and generate results, in case of failure Flink will reload the record from the read offset and may generate duplicates in the Sink.
+After reading records from Kafka, do the processing and generate results, in case of failure, Flink will reload the record from the read offset and may generate duplicates in the Sink.

 ![](./images/e2e-2.png)

 As duplicates will occur, we always need to assess how downstream applications support idempotence.
 A lot of distributed key-value storages support consistent result even after retries.

 To support end-to-end exactly one delivery, we need to have a sink that supports transaction and two-phase commit.
 In case of failure we need to rollback the output generated.
 It is important to note transactional output impacts latency.

-Flink takes checkpoints periodically, like every 10 seconds, which leads to the minimum latency we can expect at the sink level.
+Flink takes checkpoints periodically, like every 10 seconds, which leads to the minimum latency, we can expect at the sink level.

 For Kafka Sink connector, as kafka producer, we need to set the `transactionId`, and the delivery type: